kanidm/kanidm/kanidm_book/src/security_hardening.md

 this example we use `1000:1000`

 You will need to adjust the permissions on the `/data` volume to ensure that the process can manage the files.
-Kanidm requires the ability to write to the `/data` directory to create the sqlite files.
+Kanidm requires the ability to write to the `/data` directory to create the database files.
 This UID/GID number should match the above.
 You could consider the following changes to help isolate these changes: